yahoojapan/athenz-authorizer/README.md

 ### Athenz policy daemon

 Athenz policy daemon (policyd) is responsible for periodically update the policy data of specified Athenz domain from Athenz server.
 The received policy data will be verified using the public key got from pubkeyd, and cache into memory.
-Whenever user requesting for the access check, the verification check will be used instead of asking Athenz server everytime.
+Whenever user requesting for the access check, the verification check will be used instead of asking Athenz server every time.

-## Configuratrion
+## Configuration

 The authorizer uses functional options pattern to initialize the instance.
 All the options are defined [here](./option.go).